rpatterson/prunerr/README.rst

           :target: https://liberapay.com/rpatterson/donate

-This is a minimal, yet opinionated baseline for software projects.
-It includes:
+This repository provides a minimal, yet opinionated baseline for software projects.
+It
+includes:

 - A `Makefile`_ for local development, build, test, and maintenance
-- `Docker`_ container images for users and development in which tests are run
+- A `Docker`_ container image for end users
+- A Docker image for development, which runs tests
 - A target that formats all source, including for style
 - A kitchen sink linter configuration that runs all source checks
 - `Version Control System (VCS) hooks`_ to enforce `conventional commits`_, successful